MI-AFP/tutorials/tutorials/02_functions-types.md

 ## List and tuple

-There are two basic container types (has ability to store multiple values) - tuples and lists.
-Of course there are many more such as maps, sets, vectors, streams defined in some libraries or you can create your own but these are real the basic and widely used.
+There are two basic container types (has the ability to store multiple values) - tuples and lists.
+Of course, there are much more such as maps, sets, vectors, streams defined in some libraries or you can create your own but these are really the basic and widely used.

 ### Tuple